COSBlab/bAIes-IDP/tutorial/bAIes/README.md

 For Colabfold predictions, the necessary information will be the same.

 * The distograms.
-In [this implementation](https://github.com/zshengyu14/ColabFold_distmats/blob/main/AlphaFold2.ipynb), they are located in a subdirectory that finishes with "_distmat" , in a numpy file whose name looks like `alphafold2_ptm_model_x_seed_xxx_prob_distributions.npy`
+In the implementation with the distograms [mentionned above](https://github.com/zshengyu14/ColabFold_distmats/blob/main/AlphaFold2.ipynb), they are located in a subdirectory that finishes with "_distmat" , in a numpy file whose name looks like `alphafold2_ptm_model_x_seed_xxx_prob_distributions.npy`

 * The relaxed pdb model, which will be used as a starting point fot the simulations.